kestros/kestros-archetypes/kestros-core-archetype/src/main/resources/archetype-resources/README.md

-# Build Integration Test API
+${hashSymbol} Build Integration Test Core

-This module contains the API for the Build Integration Test Project.
-It contains object models, service models, and exceptions.
-Implementation logic should be added to the core module.
+This module contains the Core service logic for the Build Integration Test Project.
+It contains implemented object models, and OSGI services, but no usage of the services.
+Usage of the services, such as components, jobs, or servlets, should be added to the application module.

 ${hashSymbol}${hashSymbol} Included

-* Sample Model
+* Sample Model Implementation
-* Sample Service
+* Sample Service Implementation
-* Sample Exception
-* Sample Unit Test
+* Sample Unit Tests

 ${hashSymbol}${hashSymbol} Building and Installing